0xd4d/dnlib/README.md

 * Metadata tokens and heaps can be preserved when saving an assembly
 * Assembly reader has hooks for decrypting methods and strings
 * Assembly writer has hooks for various writer events
-* Easy to port code from Mono.Cecil to dot10
+* Easy to port code from Mono.Cecil to dnlib
 * Add/delete Win32 resource blobs
 * Saved assemblies can be strong name signed and enhanced strong name signed